 Installation directory structure#

-Linux Filesystem Hierarchy Standard.
-This differs from the default
+the Linux Filesystem Hierarchy Standard.
+This differs from the default tarball

-tar.gz, configuration files are located by default in the
+tar.gz file, configuration files are located by default in

 etc folder of the installation directory.
 By contrast, the RPM package